AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/guide/user-tests/index.md

 <img src="product-name-1.png" width="400">
 1. Change the <code>Product Name</code>, and click OK.
 <img src="product-name-2.png" width="400">
 1. Click the Properties tab.
-These are the properties you defined in [Templates](../templates).
+All but one of these are the properties you defined in [Templates](../templates).
+The exception is <code>oem_host_version</code>.
+Ayla created this property for you.
+It represents the template version.
 The steps below show you how to test these properties.
 <img src="device-properties.png" width="800">

 ### Test boolean properties